Pakistani arrested in Dubai for buying passport to fly

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-DUBAI: A Pakistani jobless man allegedly bought a passport from his countryman with Rs23,200 in Dubai and tried to return to his homeland from Dubai International Airport, the UAE media reported.
+DUBAI: A Pakistani jobless man allegedly bought a passport from his countryman with Rs23,200 in Dubai and tried to return to his homeland from Dubai International Airport, the United Arab Emirates (UAE) media reported.

 Investigations revealed that the information in the passport, especially the picture, did not match the person who was traveling.